Are you looking for some ways on how to exceed customer expectations?

 How many times have you wondered as a customer how nice it would be to get on a call with the vendor/company so that you can air your grievances about their product even though you find it ‘okay’ enough to use the product?
 If you could talk to the business about your misgivings with the present status of the product you just ordered, imagine what they are losing out as a business by not receiving such important feedback.
 All that stood between the business and the credible advice was a single phone call which would have been made if there were processes in place to call the customer as soon as they have used the product for a brief period of time.

 Make it a point to gauge the satisfaction of your customer by getting on a phone call after they receive your product.
-The call doesn’t have to be long, it can be a quick one-minute call where you can get access to a lot of information about their purchase.
+The call doesn’t have to be too long, it can be a quick one-minute call where you can get access to a lot of information about their purchase.
 Once you have worked on the complaints you received from them, let them know by sending a simple message or email.
 The feedback call that you make can also be used as a tool to get feedback.

 Are there things that we have missed out on?
 Absolutely!
 Because there are so many ways for you to ‘wow’ your customers.
-There is one thing that you need to be sure about, it is the fact that customer experience can no more be something which can be ignored.
+There is one thing that you need to be sure about, it is the fact that customer experience can no more be something that can be ignored.
 Kampyle, a software and website feedback analysis company says that more than 87% of customers think that brands need to put more effort into providing a better customer experience.
 Strive to give the customer an experience that would take time to erase off their minds and you would always be in their good books.

 Just as I was about to finish the article, I got a desktop popup on my laptop asking “How likely are you to recommend this Windows 10 PC to a friend or colleague?”.
 And I rest my case!